alexpaden/firebase-farcaster-ai/README.md

 6. **Test locally with the Firebase emulator:**
     To setup firebase env vars for localhost run `functions:config:get > .runtimeconfig.json`

-   Run in localhost with `firebase emulators:start --only functions`.
+   Run in localhost with `firebase emulators:start`.

 7. **Deploy to Firebase:**
-   Deploy your functions to Firebase using `firebase deploy --only functions`.
-This command ensures that only your functions are deployed.
+   Deploy your functions to Firebase using `firebase deploy`.